-Toaster ovens have been a staple of kitchens for decades.
-They allow you to achieve that oven baked flavor from a small appliance that sits on your countertop.
-Toaster ovens can bake, broil and defrost many small meals as well as your conventional oven.
-Using these guidelines, think about your oven use to help you find a great toaster oven.
+A toaster oven has been a staple of kitchens for decades.
+This appliance allows you to achieve that oven-baked flavor from a space-saving device that sits on your countertop.
+It can bake, broil and defrost many small meals as well as a conventional oven.
+Consider the following tips and your own needs when deciding which type of toaster oven works in your kitchen.

 Why buy a new toaster oven?